WICG/navigation-api/README.md

 From an API perspective, our primary goals are as follows:

 - Allow easy conversion of cross-document navigations into single-page app same-document navigations, without fragile hacks like a global `click` handler.

+- Improve the accessibility of single-page app navigations([1](https://github.com/w3c/aria/issues/1353), [2](https://docs.google.com/document/d/1MYClmO3FkjhSuSYKlVPVDnXvtOm-yzG15SY9jopJIxQ/edit#), [3](https://www.gatsbyjs.com/blog/2019-07-11-user-testing-accessible-client-routing/)), ideally to be on par with cross-document navigations, when they are implemented using this API.

 - Provide a uniform way to signal single-page app navigations, including their duration.